opal/opal-node/README.md

 ## Developing

-Start a coffe watcher to keep opal.js in sync with opal.coffee
+Start a coffee watcher to keep opal.js in sync with opal.coffee

     coffee -cwo lib/ lib/*.coffee